-- Suitable and sufficient risk assessments of buildings and work activities are undertaken, and a written record of the assessments are kept, and appropriate control measures required are implemented "so far as is practicable". - Sufficient funding is allocated for health and safety e.g., in respect of training, protective equipment, any remedial work/service and maintenance of building. - Inspection reports, including those from the Trust/DoNESC or trade union health and safety representatives are considered and acted upon. - Health and Safety is a standing item on all agendas. - An annual health and safety report is published.

-• A positive health and safety culture is established and maintained.
+- Suitable and sufficient risk assessments of buildings and work activities are undertaken, and a written record of the assessments are kept, and appropriate control measures required are implemented "so far as is practicable". - Inspection reports, including those from the Trust/DoNESC or trade union health and safety representatives are considered and acted upon. - A positive health and safety culture is established and maintained.